dataviruset/sm-hosties/README.txt

-    Copy all files in the scripting/hosties/ directory to addons/sourcemod/scripting/hosties/ Copy all files in the translation/ directory to addons/sourcemod/translations/ Copy the hosties.inc and lastrequest.inc files to addons/sourcemod/scripting/include/ Copy lastrequest_shotgunwars.sp, lastrequest_fruitninja.sp and sm_hosties.sp to addons/sourcemod/scripting/
+    Copy all files in the scripting/hosties/ directory to addons/sourcemod/scripting/hosties/ Copy all files in the translation/ directory to addons/sourcemod/translations/ Copy the hosties.inc and lastrequest.inc files to addons/sourcemod/scripting/include/ Download sourcebans.inc, emitsoundany.inc and SteamWorks.inc from the links above and put them in addons/sourcemod/scripting/include/
+    Copy lastrequest_shotgunwars.sp, lastrequest_fruitninja.sp and sm_hosties.sp to addons/sourcemod/scripting/
     If you are going to compile lastrequest_fruitninja, check that you have SMLIB in the include folder (all versions of SM_Hosties don't have it bundled), otherwise download it and put the include files in the addons/sourcemod/scripting/include/ folder.
     Compile sm_hosties, lastrequest_shotgunwars and lastrequest_fruitninja and move SMX files to addons/sourcemod/plugins/
-    Run plugin for the first time and configure all settings in cfg/sourcemod/sm_hosties2.cfg
+    Run plugin for the first time and configure settings in cfg/sourcemod/sm_hosties2.cfg

 Upgrade Instructions: